Francisco (Cisco) Werner, PhD

-Rob Bistodeau has served as the Southwest Fisheries Science Center (SWFSC), NOAA Fisheries Service (NMFS), Regional Information Technology Coordinator (RITC) since January 1996.
-In this capacity he provides advice, guidance, and direction on behalf of the SWFSC Director's Office on Information Technology (IT) usage and develops plans to implement and leverage new and improved IT tools and capabilities.
+Jerry Hornof is currently on detail from the West Coast Region (WCR), NOAA Fisheries Service (NMFS) where he serves as the Information Services and Management Branch Chief.
+He served as the Southwest Regional Information Technology Director and Regional Information Technology Coordinator (RITC) from 1984 to 2013 when the Southwest Region and Northwest Region merged to become the West Coast Region.
+In his capacity as Acting Director of Information Technology Services he provides advice, guidance, and direction on behalf of the SWFSC Director's Office on Information Technology (IT) usage and develops plans to implement and leverage new and improved IT tools and capabilities.
 He is also responsible for carrying out the day-to-day IT operations of the Center.
 Additionally he works with the NMFS Office of the Chief Information Officer and the NMFS Information Management Board to plan, develop, and carry out NMFS-wide mission critical information systems.

-Rob has over 25 years of IT Specialist experience with the SWFSC.
+Jerry has over 30 years of IT Specialist experience with NMFS.
 He has a diverse background in systems analysis and design, application development, programming, hardware and software specification, system administration, telecommunications, networking, and web technologies.
-Rob is the recipient of numerous agency special act awards including the NOAA Fisheries Service Employee of the Year (2004) and the Department of Commerce Bronze Medal (2003).
-He has a B.S. degree in Business Administration (with emphasis in Information Systems) and substantial Graduate Degree course work in Computer Science.
-Rob is a native San Diegan living in La Jolla and enjoys various outdoor adventure, sporting, and international travel related activities.
+Jerry is the recipient of numerous agency special act awards including the NOAA Fisheries Service Employee of the Year and the Department of Commerce Bronze Medal.
+He has a B.S. degree in Oceanography and Zoology and substantial Graduate Degree course work in Quantitative Analysis.
+Jerry was born in Chicago, moved to Seattle for college and currently resides in Los Angeles.
+He enjoys various outdoor adventure, ice and inline hockey, and international travel.

-As Director of SWFSC’s Information Technology Services (ITS), Rob and his staff work directly on the behalf of the Director’s Office to manage and coordinate the Center’s IT systems.
-This includes providing localized Information Technology (IT) support to the staff at the two La Jolla laboratories, staff at the SWFSC’s Pacific Grove and Santa Cruz laboratories, the Southwest Regional Offices, and providing regional Information Technology coordination directly with the NOAA Fisheries headquarters staff, and providing support among other NOAA Fisheries Centers, Regional Offices, and collaborators.
+As Acting Director of SWFSC’s Information Technology Services (ITS), Jerry and his staff work directly on the behalf of the Director’s Office to manage and coordinate the Center’s IT systems.
+This includes providing Information Technology (IT) support to the staff at the La Jolla laboratory, staff at the SWFSC’s Monterey and Santa Cruz laboratories, providing regional Information Technology coordination directly with the NOAA Fisheries headquarters staff, and providing support among other NOAA Fisheries Centers, Regional Offices, and collaborators.
 The primary areas of support include: Administrative Systems Support, Database Design, Administration, and Support, Helpdesk Support, Network Services, Regional Information Technology Coordination, Security, Scientific Application Development and Support, Shipboard Data Acquisition Systems, Telecommunications Management, Unix Administration, and WWW Implementation and Management.